PramodKumarYadav/Circle/README.md

 # Design
 1. - [ ] Download account statement(s) from Lycamobile and copy them to TestData Directory (one or more allowed)
-    * Note: The only option is to get a PDF download.
+    * Note: The only option at their website is to get a report as PDF download.
     * Input: Lycamobile login details of user.
     * Output: PDF call logs file(s).
 2. - [x] Convert PDF to TXT document.